How to Find Out Who Sent You an Amazon Package (Step-By-Step + Other FAQs)

 Additionally, you could choose to donate the package you received from Amazon or throw it away if it’s an item you didn’t order and have no use for, especially if you can’t find out who sent it.

-To know more, you can also read our posts on what is Amazon Prime shipping, is Amazon better than eBay, and does Amazon deliver to apartments.
+To learn more, you can read our posts on what does it mean when Amazon delivered to a safe place, what is Amazon Prime shipping, is Amazon better than eBay, and does Amazon deliver to apartments.

 Conclusion